KingWise69/Aqua-Life/README.md

 AquaLyfe is more than just a hydration web  app; it's your go-to solution for a well-hydrated lifestyle.
 Use AquaLyfe web app today and make every sip count.

 Stay hydrated, stay healthy with AquaLyfe. 💦

+## Pitch Deck

+For more information about AquaLyfe, please check out our [Pitch Deck](https://gamma.app/docs/Copy-of-Startup-Pitch-Deck-Template-rxnin0ldxgs5dvy?mode=doc).

+## Kanban Board (Trello)

+Explore our progress and development on our [Kanban Board](https://trello.com/b/oRogq09Y/aqualyf-hydration-reminder-app) in Trello.

 ## Coming Soon - AquaLyfe  App